An 8-inch birthday cake with a bowl of baking soda beside itAn 8-inch birthday cake with a bowl of baking soda beside it

 If you want to achieve the perfect rise in your cake, there are a few tips you can follow.
 Firstly, make sure that your baking soda is evenly distributed throughout the batter, so that it can work its magic in all areas.
 Secondly, ensure that your cake batter is at room temperature before baking, as this will help the baking soda to activate properly.
 Finally, don’t overmix your batter, as this can affect the rise and texture of your cake.

-See also Coconut ice cream cake recipe
+See also Ballet cake ideas

 Another important tip to achieve the perfect rise in your cake is to use fresh baking soda.
 Baking soda loses its potency over time, so make sure to check the expiration date before using it.
 Additionally, you can add a small amount of vinegar or lemon juice to the batter to help activate the baking soda and create an even better rise.